 Members

-No. Currently, online pension estimates cannot be calculated for members affected by retroactive salary increases.
-This is because in most cases OPTrust has not received new salary information and pension contributions from your employer.
-The timing for receiving this information varies by employer and will extend to 2025.
+No. Currently, online pension estimates cannot be calculated for members affected by retroactive wage increases.
+This is because in most cases OPTrust has not received new wage information and pension contributions from your employer.
+The timing for receiving this information varies by employer and will continue through 2025.
 As a result, OPTrust is unable to calculate a pension estimate until we process the updated information.
-Once we have updated your record with the revised financial information from your employer, you will be able to produce a pension estimate through your Online Services account.
+Once we have updated your record with the revised information from your employer, you will be able to produce a pension estimate through your Online Services account.

-If you have already received a Pension Options package (or Termination Options package) and have returned your election to have your entitlement transferred out of the Plan, we expect to start recalculating pension benefits starting in fall 2024 for this group.
-Once completed you will receive a Payment Options package to select how your additional pension benefit is to be paid out.
-The payment options available will be detailed in your package, and depending on the amount, the funds may be transferred on a locked in basis to your registered retirement savings plan (RRSP) or paid as cash subject to withholding taxes.
+If you have already received a Pension Options package (or Termination Options package) and have returned your election to have your entitlement transferred out of the Plan, we have begun to recalculate pension benefits starting in fall 2024 for this group, however, due to the timing of when data and contributions are expected from each employer, we expect the recalculation process to continue through 2025.
+Once completed, we will provide a Payment Options package to elect how your additional pension benefit is to be paid out.
+The payment options available will be detailed in your package, and depending on the amount, the funds may be transferred on a locked-in basis to your registered retirement savings plan (RRSP) or paid as cash subject to withholding taxes.

 If you have already received a Pension Options package (or Termination Options package) and have not yet returned an election or have elected to defer your pension, we expect to start recalculating pension benefits in 2025 for this group.
 Your increased deferred pension will be reflected in your Annual Pension Statement once OPTrust has received and processed the data and contributions from your former employer.